Goldberries1180/The-Fellowship-of-the-Code-2026/README.md

    [Go to Chapter II →](chapters/chapter-2-paths-choices.md)

-3. Chapter III - Representation
+3. Chapter III - Making it visible
 *"The world is indeed full of peril and in it there are many dark places; but still there is much that is fair."*